FNScence/CSGO-Legacy-Server/README.md

    * [PortChecker](https://portchecker.co/)

 ### 6. Running the Server
 a.
-Start the server via the `start.bat` script we created.
+Start the server via the `start.bat` script.
 b.
 The console will print your public IP address.
 c.
 You and other players can connect using `connect <your_IP>` in the in-game console.